4 Ideas for Selling to the Millennial Generation

 Their ability to access information quickly has made this group well informed and discriminating when it comes to making purchasing decisions.

 Selling to the millennial generation requires a shift away from the standard sales approach to one of advice and collaboration.
-They’re happy to spend money with you once they believe that you care about their needs.
+They’re happy to spend money once they believe that a business cares about their needs.

 Millennials might have expectations that cause retailers to up their game.
 By making the effort to meet or exceed these expectations, retailers will create greater opportunities for themselves going forward.